eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 * An Age Verification App made available as a mobile application SHOULD be published on the App Stores for Android and iOS operating systems and MAY be published on other App Stores (e.g. Huawei, Samsung).
-* An Age Verification App is provided as a standalone app separate from a European Digital Identity Wallet, its Age Verification App Provider SHOULD strive for equivalence with Level of Assurance "Substantial" pursuant to Commission Implementing Regulation (EU) 2015/1502.
 * An Age Verification App MAY include initialisation functionality that is required for the use of the app.
 * An Age Verification App MAY verify that an Attestation Provider is included on the age verification trust list and is therefore authorised.
-* An Age Verification App SHALL NOT store any attestation other than the Proof of Age attestation.
 * An Age Verification App SHALL rely on the device's native cryptographic hardware. capabilities, such as the Secure Enclave on iOS, or the Trusted Execution Environment (TEE) and Strongbox on Android, when they are available.